pedegie/stats/README.md

 `Batching` in simple words is a tradeoff between faster writes and data visibility by `ProbeTailer`.
 It takes two
 parameters:

-`flushMillisThreshold` - maximum interval in millis between flushes
+`flushMillisThreshold` - maximum interval in milliseconds between flushes
 `batchSize` - how many probes we can batch before flush

 We need both to ensure that `ProbeTailer` will ever see actual data.
 See [Flusher section](#flusher) for detailed explanation how flushing works.
-Basically if you don't expect to push / expose your data to monitoring tools more often than 1 minute set `flushMillisThreshold` to `60 * 1000`. `batchSize` should be big enough to store all probes incoming within `flushMillisThreshold`.
+Basically if you don't expect to push / expose your data to monitoring tools more often than 1 minute set `flushMillisThreshold` to `60 * 1000`. `batchSize` should be big enough to store all incoming probes within `flushMillisThreshold`.
 Also keep in mind that batched data also takes RAM space, and it's stored on off-heap.

 There is relation between `Batching` and `WriteThreshold`.
-If you set `WriteThreshold.minDelayBetweenWritesMillis` to one minute it means that there is only one write to **batched data** per minute.
+If you set `WriteThreshold.minDelayBetweenWritesMillis` to one minute it means that there is only one write **to batched data** per minute.
 In case of `Batching.batchSize` set to 20 - it means that `ProbeTailer` will see changes after 20 minutes (during batch flush).
-So you should configure then `Batching.flushMillisThreshold` to some lower value, lets say default 5 millis to ensure visibility data by `ProbeTailer`.
+So you should configure then `Batching.flushMillisThreshold` to some lower value, lets say default 5 milliseconds to ensure visibility data by `ProbeTailer`.

 default: `flushMillisThreshold` is 5000, `batchSize` is 50